gtkacz/vulture-action/README.md

 ## Usage

-To use this action in your workflow, include the `gtkacz/vulture-action` action on one of your GitHub workflow.
+To use this action in your workflow, include the `gtkacz/vulture-action` action on one of your GitHub workflow yml files.
 The file may look like the following:

 ```yaml
 name: Vulture Dead Code Check